piyoki/piyoki/README.md

 📫 How to reach me: [Link Page](https://link.hikariai.net)

-✅ 2022 Goals: Contribute more to open-source projects; get the `CKA` and `CKAD` by the end of the year
+✅ 2022 Goals: Contribute more to open-source projects

 ## Contacts